IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/README.md

 | Virtual Server Instance (VSI) | BASENAME-cloud-vsi | |
 | Floating IP | BASENAME-bastion-ip | |

-In addition, a classic VSI BASENAME-onprem-vsi is created.

 ### Remove the resources